VovaStelmashchuk/VovaStelmashchuk/README.md

 - [I need to be funny all the time.](https://medium.com/@vovochkastelmashchuk/i-need-to-be-funny-all-the-time-9c01ab00b2fe?source=rss-cec3e8e0d4be------2)
 - [How to set up a personal VPN tunnel in 5 min](https://medium.com/@vovochkastelmashchuk/how-set-up-personal-vpn-tunnel-for-5-min-f8f05b80be2a?source=rss-cec3e8e0d4be------2)
 <!-- MEDIUM:END -->

+### Previous activity
+ - Android X module and Moxy 2.0.
+The library was development by russian developers, and now supporting by russian developers.
+Provide help the moxy-community organization was a my mistake.
+I am not a part of moxy community at the moment because I don't want to erase barrier between developers from Ukraine and Russion.
+ - RadioT android app.
+Project is frozzen.

 <br />
 <br />